I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

 This is where having that CPF Life annuity income as a safe spending floor helps.
 As the CPF Life takes care of the essentials, the retiree can cut their discretionary spending, usually paid for by the equity portfolio more drastically, so as to preserve the value of the equity portfolio.

 The CPF Life annuity thus acts as the bond, to reduce the overall volatility in the whole net worth.
-Researchers have shown evidence that it is beneficial to replace bonds with annuity, and that for the portfolio to ramp up to a higher equity allocation.
+Researchers have shown evidence that it is beneficial to replace bonds with annuity and that for the portfolio to ramp up to a higher equity allocation.

-The 3 Different CPF Life Plans
+There are 3 Different Schemes of CPF Life Annuity Plans

 You can choose from the Standard Plan, Basic Plan and the Escalating Plan.